 About a year ago, my husband and I decided to introduce a third language to our bilingual children.
-My husband and I speak Italian and English to our children, and neither of us speak a third language fluently, but we didn’t see any reason to restrict any further learning.
+My husband and I speak Italian and English to our kids, and neither of us speak a third language fluently, but we didn’t see any reason to restrict any further learning.
 Languages in general open up so many doors in life and I would like my children to have as many opportunities as possible.

 In my experience having worked as an English Teacher and Governess in the past, I found the best way to teach a child a new language is by not teaching, but by having someone around on a regular basis speaking to them in that language.

 I have worked with many children in various countries such as Switzerland, Italy, Germany, and Russia.
 The children spoke little or no English when I arrived, and by the time I left they were quite fluent.
 Some had even picked up my accent.
 I experienced first-hand how just by spending time with children playing, talking and doing activities with them, they naturally learned English.

 We follow the OPOL approach with our children.
 From birth I have been speaking to my boys in English and my husband has been speaking to them in Italian.
 It has been a natural process for them and we wanted to introduce a third language in the same way.

 Choosing a Third Language to Introduce

 At first I started calling up language schools and answering advertisements.
 However, many of whom I spoke with were teachers who hadn’t worked with children so young.
 They were more concerned about the results I would have after so many sessions and right away, I knew I didn’t want that.
 Also I realised that where we lived there wasn’t so many resources in Mandarin, and Spanish seemed to be more feasible.

 Our decision was made when I randomly met a young Argentinian girl who eventually agreed to come spend time with our children, and “play” rather than “teach”.
 We were very excited about the idea of our children learning Spanish.